kamac/HeaderHeaven/README.md

 A tool for generating C++ source files from C++ headers (for now methods only).
 HeaderHeaven uses it's own **simple** C++ header parser, so expect it to break every now and then.
 (If you mess around with stuff like volatile, mutable etc. it probably won't handle it too well)

-So, when HeaderHeaven parses such C++ header:
+So, when HeaderHeaven parses such C++ header in MyProject/include/TestClass.h:
 ```c++
 #ifndef HEADER_GUARD_H
 #define HEADER_GUARD_H